palomagea/Genomic-Organisation-of-Meningococcal-pilS-in-Carriage-and-Disease/README.md

 All of the files needed for this annotation were generated in the pipelines above

 #### 9. Run the align_RNA_seq.sh pipeline
-Set the following variables within the pipeline before use
+This pipeline only needs to be run for the isolates with RNA seq data Set the following variables within the pipeline before use
 - isolate="the_name_of_the_isolate_or_experiment" Use the same isolate name as in the seq_analysis.sh pipeline so that all of the files are named consistently
 - pair_1="the_name_and_path_of_RNA_seq_reads_pair_1"